anyTV/jenkins-github-skip-pr-by-title-plugin/README.md

 ### Building

-To build the plugin, run `mvn package` while inside the repository directory on the terminal.
-A `.hpi` file will be created inside the `target/` directory.
+Download the files or clone this repository on your machine.
+Open the directory of the files on your terminal.
+Run `mvn package` on the terminal, and `github-skip-pr-by-title.hpi` will be created inside the `target/` directory.

+### Installation

 To install the plugin:
 1. Navigate to the *Manage Jenkins* > *Manage Plugins* page in the web UI.
 1. Click on the *Advanced* tab.
-1. Choose the `.hpi` file under the *Upload Plugin* section.
+1. Choose `github-skip-pr-by-title.hpi` under the *Upload Plugin* section.
 1. *Upload* the plugin file
 ![][upload-plugin]